Knee injuries in golf are not the most common, but they can occur for a number of reasons.

 - What can be torn in your knee?

-One of the main prevention tools used by tennis players is a knee brace.
-Learn the best knee braces for tennis here.
+One of the main prevention tools used by golfers is a knee brace.
+Check out our reviews for the best knee braces to wear while golfing here.

 Knee Injuries from Golf

 We have already outlined the three main sources of golf knee pain.
 But what is the best way to avoid them?